 The first Dutch explorer stepped on the island in 1597.
 Cornelis de Houtman called Bali “the young Holland”.
 He began the Dutch spice trade with Indonesia.
 In the following centuries, the trade focus moved to opium and slaves.

 Dutch military expedition against Buleleng in Northern Bali in 1849 made the local king and his followers undertake a mass ritual suicide (puputan).
-Such expression of revolt against the humiliation of surrender in front of the Dutch invasion was not the last one!
-Events became quite bloody at the beginning of the 20th century!
+Such an expression of revolt against the humiliation of surrender in front of the Dutch invasion was not the last one.
+Events became quite bloody at the beginning of the 20th century.

 Stationed in Singaraja, the colonial center of Bali, the Dutch colonists were looking to escape the tropical heat.
-In Munduk mountains, about 1.100 meters above the sea level, they did not find just a perfect climate for themselves.
-They also discovered that the volcanic soil provided the ideal conditions to develop coffee production there.
+In Munduk mountains, about 1.100 meters above sea level, they didn’t find just a perfect climate for themselves.
+They also discovered that the volcanic soil provided the ideal conditions to develop coffee production.
 They brought the trees from the Indonesian island of Sulawesi.

-Roozen family found this Munduk plantation as one of such failure sites in 2007.
+Roozen family found this Munduk plantation as one such failure site in 2007.
 They mortgaged their house in Europe, bought the land, cleared the old growth, and planted the shadow trees.
-The wildlife returned, and the coffee plantation was back as well!
+The wildlife returned, and the coffee plantation was back as well.

 From calm nature resort to an Instagram sensation

 In two years, they built the resort from scratch.
 Munduk Moding Plantation owner employed the prominent Bali architect Popo Danes (the creative mind behind the Lelewatu Resort and Ubud Hanging Gardens).
 Munduk Moding Plantation Nature Resort and Spa opened in 2009.